douglasmacb/gymshark-api/README.md

 {
     "success": false,
-    "message": "no complete packages found for the given number of items ordered", "status": 400
+    "message": "No complete packages found for the given number of items", "status": 404
 }
 ```